MarkJeronimus/ImageUtilities/README.md

 ---

-The newest, still experimental, implementation, <tt>ImageResamplerShort</tt> uses a smart interleaving strategy.
+The slightly faster and experimental implementation, <tt>ImageResamplerShort</tt> uses a smart interleaving strategy.
 The image is chopped into many rectangular pieces, and workers for each of the four steps are instantiated for each piece, with a dependency on the results of the previous worker and neighboring workers.
 A worker becomes eligible for execution if all dependent workers are completed.
 All workers are then executed concurrently.
 Workers which are blocked start whenever they become eligible <i>and</i> a thread is available.

 # Changes
 (compared to [java-image-scaling](https://github.com/mortennobel/java-image-scaling))